Yazwh0/BitPlayer/README.md

 This lets you use anything produced with the software with the only reistrictions being credit for the player.

 Changes to the tracker itself should be given back to the community.

+## Included Audio Mod

+The included mod is a modified version of a song that is bundled with [FamiTracker](<http://famitracker.com/), it is credited as being by 'Anon 200712', and is called 'Dubmood - 3D Galax', which in turn is a copy of a song by Borgar Thorsteinsson of the same name.